Dementia support in libraries

 Dementia is a general term for loss of memory, language, problem solving and other thinking abilities that are severe enough to interfere with daily life.

-Surrey Libraries are committed to providing whatever support they can for those with dementia or a memory impairment or for anyone supporting someone with dementia or a memory impairment.
+Surrey Libraries is committed to providing support for those with dementia or a memory impairment or for anyone supporting someone with dementia or a memory impairment.

 Working together with our partner Active Surrey, we now have Tovertafel, a projection-based system, installed at Banstead Library.